Friday, 3 November 2017

 The following advert appeared in the Bath Chronicle in 1783

-Shortly afterwards her husband was made the 1st Earl of Sefton.
-So as an advertising image, she had everything you might want beauty, glamour, fame and status.
+Shortly afterwards, her husband was made the 1st Earl of Sefton.
+So, as an advertising image, she had everything you might want: beauty, glamour, fame, and status.
+She was also a founding member of the Ladies Committee that ruled at the fashionable Almack's rooms.

-The advert promotes products essential to creating the then Georgian image of feminine beauty.
+The advert promotes products essential to creating the Georgian image of feminine beauty.

 Lead poisoning can also lead to hair loss hence the preparation for fastening hair.